sageserpent-open/kineticMerge/documents/designNotes/componentBreakdown.md

 A richer merge result that aggregates (and delegates to) a simpler merge result (in `CodeMotionAnalysisExtension.merge`, this is a plain `MergeResult`).
-It has extra baggage that tracks changes (edits and deletions) to be migrated, move destinations and insertions that may or may not be migrated.
+It has extra baggage that tracks changes (edits and deletions) to be migrated, move destinations and insertions that may or may not need migration.

 ### `LongestCommonSubsequence` ###

 Employed by `merge.of`, this represents the backbone of a three-way merge.

-The companion object defines `LongestCommonSubsequence.of`, a factory that takes three indexed sequences of elements, one from each side, to be compared.
+The companion object defines `LongestCommonSubsequence.of`, a factory that takes three indexed sequences of elements to be compared, one from each side.
 While the algorithm computes the longest common subsequence, it is generalised so that the result represents not only the longest common subsequence across all three sides, but additional contributions where elements only align on two sides, augmented further with elements present only on one side.

 In essence, it classifies the elements according to whether they are in the core longest common subsequence, or are common on just two sides, or are just different.
-This classification is revealed for all three sides.
+This classification is revealed separately for all three sides.

 The algorithm used is the standard dynamic programming algorithm recast as a memoized recursive algorithm.
 It is not robust against stack overflow, nor does it scale well - but as the three-way merge works over sections rather than